Summary of Significant Accounting Policies

 If a triggering event has occurred, for purposes of recognition and measurement of an impairment loss, a long-lived asset or assets shall be grouped with other assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
-After the asset group determination is completed, a two-step testing is performed.
-If after identifying a triggering event it is determined that the asset group’s carrying value may not be recoverable, a recoverability test must then be performed.
-The recoverability test is performed by forecasting the expected cash flows to be derived from the asset group for the remaining useful life of the asset group’s primary asset compared to their carrying value.
-The recoverability test relies upon the undiscounted cash flows (excluding interest and taxes) which are derived from the company’s specific use of those assets (not how a market participant would use those assets); and, are based upon the existing service potential of the current assets (excluding any improvements that would materially enhance the assets).
+If after identifying a triggering event it is determined that the asset group’s carrying value may not be recoverable, a recoverability test is performed by forecasting the expected cash flows to be derived from the asset group for the remaining useful life of the asset group’s primary asset compared to its carrying value.
+The recoverability test relies upon the undiscounted cash flows (excluding interest and taxes) which are derived from the Company’s specific use of those assets (not how a market participant would use those assets); and, are based upon the existing service potential of the current assets (excluding any improvements that would materially enhance the assets).
 If the expected undiscounted cash flows exceed the carrying value, the assets are considered recoverable.
-If the recoverability test is failed a second fair market value test is required to calculate the amount of the impairment (if any).
-This second test calculates the fair value of the asset or asset group, with the impairment being the amount by which the carrying value exceeds the asset or asset group’s fair value.
-Under this test, the financial projections have been created using market participant assumptions and fair value concepts.

-There was no impairment of intangibles as of December 28, 2019 based on the annual intangible asset impairment test performed as of that date.
+There was no impairment of intangibles as of January 2, 2021 or December 28, 2019 based on the annual intangible asset impairment test performed as of those dates.

-The Company’s intangible assets consist of customer relationship intangibles, trade names, licenses for the use of internet domain names, Universal Resource Locators, or URL’s, software, patent USPTO reference No. 10,182,402, and historical know-how, designs and related manufacturing procedures.
+The Company’s intangible assets consist of customer relationship intangibles, trade names, licenses for the use of internet domain names, Universal Resource Locators, or URL’s, software, patent USPTO reference No. 10,182,402, and designs and related manufacturing procedures.
 Upon acquisition, critical estimates are made in valuing acquired intangible assets, which include but are not limited to: future expected cash flows from customer contracts, customer lists, and estimating cash flows from projects when completed; tradename and market position, as well as assumptions about the period of time that customer relationships will continue; and discount rates.
 Management's estimates of fair value are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable and, as a result, actual results may differ from the assumptions used in determining the fair values.
 All intangible assets are capitalized at their original cost and amortized over their estimated useful lives as follows: domain name and marketing – 3 to 20 years; software – 3 to 5 years, technology intangibles – 7 years, customer relationships – 7 to 15 years.
-Intangible amortization expense is $3,977 and $3,730 for the years ended December 28, 2019, and December 29, 2018, respectively.

 We provide replacement appliances and provide appliance pickup and recycling services for consumers (“end users”) of public utilities, our customers.
 We receive as part of our de-manufacturing and recycling process revenue from scrap dealers for refrigerant, steel, plastic, glass, copper and other residual items.